iamjohnbarker/Wirecast/README.md

 You'll also need SampleLayout.nktrl2_data within this repo.
 Download it and write it onto your device.

 ##MidiPipe
-Open it up and create a pipe like the example below:
+Open it up, create a pipe and add:

-IMAGE
+- Midi In
+- AList
+- AppleScript Trigger

 ###Midi In
 Your Korg nanoKONTROL2 device should appear in the dropdown list within Midi In as one of the inputs - be sure to select it.